This French Potage is a blended vegetable soup that’s rich and savory and completely satisfying.

 - 3/4 cup extra virgin olive oil

-- Melt the olive oil and butter in a large saucepan over medium high heat.
+- Heat the olive oil in a large saucepan over medium high heat.

 - Add the leeks, onion and a pinch of salt.
 Cover.
-Cook for about 5 to 7 minutes or until the leeks are soft.
+Reduce heat to low and cook for about 5 to 7 minutes or until the leeks are soft.

 - Stir often to prevent the leeks from burning.